 Susan has been involved in dementia care research at the University of British Columbia and in her doctoral research explored how singing can be a healing influence for change and transformation in the personal journey of music therapists trained in vocal psychotherapy.
 She is a regular presenter at national music therapy conferences, has presented at two World Congresses, and has published articles in the Canadian Journal of Music Therapy, Voices, Dictionary of Music Therapy (Kirkland), and Voicework in music therapy: Research and practice (Baker & Uhlig).
 Susan continues to be passionate about and actively involved in music therapy after 30 years.

-Dr. Kevin Kirkland has taught half time since 2009 in Capilano University’s Music Therapy program and also works as a Music Therapist Accredited with adults in treatment for mental health and addictions issues in an inpatient setting.
+Dr. Kevin Kirkland has taught half time since 2009 in Capilano University’s Music Therapy program and also works as a Certified Music Therapist with adults in treatment for mental health and addictions issues in an inpatient setting.
 He brings a research-informed depth perspective to the classroom.
 Kevin completed his PhD in 2004 on the topic of trauma and the creative arts.
 He is also fully trained in the Bonny Method of Guided Imagery & Music.
 He has done research on music therapy’s role in the care of persons with dementia.
 He has also published on the same topic in both books and journals.
 Kevin also edited the International Dictionary of Music Therapy (Routledge, 2013).
 His current publication and research interests focus on concurrent disorders.

 Nancy McMaster is a Canadian Music Therapy pioneer.